Winnipeg

 Til Debt Do Us Part continues to be a huge ratings success and 6th and 7th seasons are ordered as is a 3rd season of Guinea Pig.
 HGTV orders a pilot for a new series, House Poor, which is later ordered to series.

-Forever Changed, produced by the Commercial Division for the Canadian Museum for Human Rights wins numerous international accolades including multiple Telly Awards, a Cine Golden Eagle Award, Summit Award and a DV Award.
+Jamie Brown is honoured with the Canadian Film and Television Production Association Entrepreneur of the Year Award.
+Til Debt Do Us Part receives a Gemini nomination for Best Lifestyle/Practical Information Series.
+Forever Changed, produced by the Commercial Division for the Canadian Museum for Human Rights, wins numerous international accolades including multiple Telly Awards, a Cine Golden Eagle Award, Summit Award and a DV Award.

-In December, Frantic acquires the assets of Red Apple Entertainment which includes 162 hours of completed programming and 3 shows in production.
+The Commercial Division formally rebrands as Frantic Branded Content + Commercial and expands operations to Toronto.
+Frantic acquires Red Apple Entertainment including 162 hours of completed programming and 3 new shows in late stage development.
 The company also consolidates its Toronto operations with the Red Apple offices.

 2007